ApostolisSiampanis/Unity_Project_2023-2024/README.md

-# Computer Games & Virtual Reality (2023) - Quest Explorer
+# Computer Games (2023) - Quest Explorer

 ### **Project Overview**

-This project is a team assignment for the "Computer Games" and "Virtual Reality" courses, offered in the 7th semester of the 2023 academic year at the University of Piraeus, Department of Informatics.
-The project is Unity 3D game with basic features, such as an entry screen, in-game menus, and HUD elements.
+This project is a team assignment for the "Computer Games" course, offered in the 7th semester of the 2023 academic year at the University of Piraeus, Department of Informatics.
+The project is a Unity 3D game with basic features, such as an entry screen, in-game menus, and HUD elements.
 The game simulates the daily life of a farmer named Alex.

 ## Course Information

 - **Institution:** University of Piraeus
 - **Department:** Department of Informatics
-- **Courses:** Computer Games & Virtual Reality (2023)
+- **Course:** Computer Games (2023)
 - **Semester:** 7th

 ## Technologies Used